William Sandys Elrington: Employed servants

 Not all of the servants at Mount Elrington were assigned convicts.
 Some were free immigrant settlers and others were ex-convicts who had served their full sentences or were on tickets-of-leave.
 Nonetheless, the conditions for employed servants at Mount Elrington estate were primitive; notably, there was no school for their children.
 The outcomes for these employed servants and their children were varied.

 Mary Connell lived at Mount Elrington for a time; her parents were free immigrant servants employed by Elrington.
 She married John Clarke, an ex-convict shoemaker at Mount Elington.
 They later became the parents of the notorious bushrangers and vicious killers, the Clarke brothers.
 John Clarke died in Goulburn Gaol, in 1866, while awaiting trial for murder, while his sons, Thomas and John, were hanged in 1867.
 Mary's brothers Pat and Tom Connell also became bushrangers and, with their nephews and brother-in-law, part of what was a criminal extended family.
-It was the outrages of the Clarke gang that, at least in part, motivated Henry Parkes to introduce state-funded public schools to the Braidwood district, as "the means of instructing the young so they shall form an honest and intelligent generation".
+The outrages committed by the Clarke gang, at least in part, motivated Henry Parkes to introduce state-funded public schools to the Braidwood district, as "the means of instructing the young so they shall form an honest and intelligent generation".

-The Clarke brothers' first cousin was Patrick Joseph Hoshie Farrell (1863—1956), but his life story was very different.
+The Clarke brothers' first cousin was Patrick Joseph Hoshie Farrell (1863—1956), but the story of his life was very different.
 He was born at Braidwood and he was one of the first cohort that would all attend school.
 His father, Thomas Farrell (1811—1901), was an ex-convict carpenter at Mount Elrington, when he married Mary Connell's younger sister, Ellen (c.1824—1902), in 1841.
 Thomas and Ellen later moved to Braidwood, where they stayed away from crime and where Thomas used his carpenter's skills as a builder and as an undertaker.
 Their son, Patrick Farrell, went to America and became a surgeon, rising to the rank of Brigadier General in the US Army.
 He was cited for gallantry at the Battle of Manila (1898), and also served in the First World War.
 In turn, Patrick Farrell's son, Walter Greatsinger Farrell (1897—1990), was a veteran of both World Wars, won a Silver Star, and reached the rank of Major General in the US Marine Corps.